pingcap/blog/gaining-3x-throughput-by-migrating-from-aurora-to-a-scale-out-mysql-alternative.md

 ### Performance test

-We used the same set of load testing suites with Gatling against both Aurora and TiDB, and verified that **TiDB can support 3x the throughput compared to Aurora while maintaining &lt; 1-second P99 latency SLA**.
+We used the same set of load testing suites with Gatling against both Aurora and TiDB, and verified that **TiDB can support 3x the throughput compared to Aurora while maintaining \< 1-second P99 latency SLA**.

 ### Disaster recovery drills